zilishen/documentation/content/nginx-one/how-to/data-plane-keys.md

 ### Overview

 Data plane keys are required for registering NGINX instances with NGINX One.
-These keys serve as secure tokens, ensuring that only authorized NGINX instances can connect to NGINX One.
+These keys serve as secure tokens, ensuring that only authorized NGINX instances can connect to and communicate with  NGINX One.
 You have the flexibility to create a single key for multiple instances, or to create a unique key for each instance.

 ### Key generation and management